Gandāra: Macedonian conquest

-In the winter of 327 BC, Alexander invited all the chieftains in the remaining five Achaemenid satraps to submit to his authority.
-Ambhi, then ruler of Taxila in the former Hindush satrapy complied, but the remaining tribes and clans in the former satraps of Gandhara, Arachosia, Sattagydia and Gedrosia rejected Alexander's offer.
+In the winter of 327 BCE, Alexander invited all the chieftains in the Indus Valley to submit to his authority.
+Omphis, then ruler of Taxila, but the remaining tribes and clans rejected Alexander's offer.

-The first tribe they encountered were the Aspasioi tribe of the Kunar Valley, who initiated a fierce battle against Alexander, in which he himself was wounded in the shoulder by a dart.
+The first tribe Macedonians encountered were the Aspasioi tribe of the Kunar Valley, who initiated a fierce battle against Alexander, in which he himself was wounded in the shoulder by a dart.
 However, the Aspasioi eventually lost and 40,000 people were enslaved.
-Alexander then continued in a southwestern direction where he encountered the Assakenoi tribe of the Swat & Buner valleys in April 326 BC.
-The Assakenoi fought bravely and offered stubborn resistance to Alexander and his army in the cities of Ora, Bazira (Barikot) and Massaga.
-So enraged was Alexander about the resistance put up by the Assakenoi that he killed the entire population of Massaga and reduced its buildings to rubble.
+Alexander then continued in a southwestern direction where he encountered the Assakenoi tribe of the Swat Valley in April 326 BCE.
+The Assakenoi fought bravely and offered stubborn resistance to Alexander and his army in the cities of Ora, Bazira and Massaga.
+So enraged was Alexander about the resistance put up by the Assakenoi that he massacred the entire population of Massaga and reduced its buildings to rubble.
 A similar slaughter then followed at Ora, another stronghold of the Assakenoi.
-The stories of these slaughters reached numerous Assakenians, who began fleeing to Aornos, a hill-fort located between Shangla and Kohistan.
+The stories of these slaughters reached other Assakenians, who began fleeing to Aornos, a hill-fort located between Shangla and Kohistan.
 Alexander followed close behind their heels and besieged the strategic hill-fort, eventually capturing and destroying the fort and killing everyone inside.
-The remaining smaller tribes either surrendered or like the Astanenoi tribe of Pushkalavati (Charsadda) were quickly neutralized where 38,000 soldiers and 230,000 oxen were captured by Alexander.
-Eventually Alexander's smaller force would meet with the larger force which had come through the Khyber Pass met at Attock.
-With the conquest of Gandhara complete, Alexander switched to strengthening his military supply line, which by now stretched dangerously vulnerable over the Hindu Kush back to Balkh in Bactria.

-After conquering Gandhara and solidifying his supply line back to Bactria, Alexander combined his forces with the King Ambhi of Taxila and crossed the River Indus in July 326 BC to begin the Archosia (Punjab) campaign.
-Alexander nominated officers as Satraps of the new provinces, and in Gandhara, Oxyartes was nominated to the position of Satrap in 326 BC.
+The remaining smaller tribes either surrendered or like the Astanenoi were quickly neutralized where 38,000 soldiers and 230,000 oxen were captured by Alexander.
+With the conquest of Gandhāra complete, Alexander switched to strengthening his military supply line, which by now stretched dangerously vulnerable over the Hindu Kush back to Balkh in Bactria.
+Alexander nominated officers as satraps of the new provinces, and in Gandhara, Oxyartes was nominated to the position of Satrap in 326 BCE.